 Another direction of the partnership is in the form of developing capabilities for treating wounded, ill and injured militaries.
 The Georgian Wounded Warrior and BAC-G program was established to provide an integrated, interdisciplinary rehabilitation program for Georgia’s Wounded Warriors.

-In support of the program, the U.S. finances the presence of a permanent DoD civilian who advises the Ministry of Defence on program development via the DSCA Minister of Defence Advisor (MoDA) program.
-Additionally, mobile training teams provide specialized expertise on a variety of rehabilitative disciplines.
+In support of the program, mobile training teams provide specialized expertise on a variety of rehabilitative disciplines.

-In 2018 Georgia will start constructing a new multifaceted rehabilitation facility to provide a regional center of excellence for Wounded Warriors and their family members.
-This new facility will be located on the territory of the Tserovani Maro Makashvili rehabilitation center and will serve the wounded military personnel and their family members.
-This facility is funded with the help of U.S. Foreign Military Financing (FMF).
+In 2019 Georgia finished constructing a new multifaceted rehabilitation facility which is a regional center of excellence for Wounded Warriors and their family members.
+This new facility is located on the territory of the Tserovani Maro Makashvili rehabilitation center and serves the wounded military personnel and their family members.
+This facility is funded with the support of U.S. Foreign Military Financing (FMF).

 NATO Response Force